 Most importantly take a breath and don’t panic (which might be easier said than done) because while Methods may seem like a giant monster, you have the tools and skill to over come it 🚀💪.

-Written by KIS Academics Tutor for VCE Maths Methods, Tanya Hammill.
+Written by KIS Academics Private Tutor for VCE Maths Methods, Tanya Hammill.
 Tanya is currently pursuing a Bachelor of Science/Master of Teaching (Secondary) at Deakin University.
-You can view Tanya's profile here and request her as a tutor.
+You can view Tanya's profile here and request her as a VCE tutor.